georgrybski/compass-devsecops-scholarship/docs/sprint2/check_nginx_health_endpoint.md

   - This pipes the script output into `bash`, allowing the script to run with `sudo` privileges.
   - The `--` signals the end of command options for bash.
 Any arguments following it will be passed to the script itself, rather than being interpreted as options for `bash`
   - `http://localhost` is the address that will be checked.

+- `-v`:
+  - This is a verbose flag passed to the script.
+When used, it enables detailed output, providing more information about what the script is doing.

 - `\`:
   - This is used to break the command into multiple lines for better readability.
 It tells the shell that the command continues on the next line.